Positivity Pays Off

 Deliberate Practice has the following criteria: A specific goal; Expert coaching; Consistently learning from feedback so you can build on your strengths, correct mistakes, and continue to grow; Challenging yourself to move outside your comfort zone and learn something new; Building a foundation of strong fundamentals; Being focused and involved, not simply listening passively to others’ advice; Using visualization or mental practice to rehearse a specific skills you want to improve.

-To learn more about the Positive Science behing this training
+To learn more about the Positive Science behind this training

-You Will Practice and Get Better at These Essential Skill:
+You Will Get Better at These Essential Conversation Skills:

 An Interactive Workshop